Storyboardslee/FALAFL/README.md

 <a name="inter_output"></a>
 ### Intermediate output

-The preprocessing step (as excuted in `src/preprocess.py`) of `FALAFL` takes care of the following steps:
+The preprocessing step (as executed in `src/preprocess.py`) of `FALAFL` takes care of the following steps:
 1. Filtering for sites satisfying $s_{i,j} >\delta$.
 2. Binarizing $S$ to obtain $\overline{S}$, where $\overline{s}_{i,j}$ indicates whether site $j$ has sufficient read depth in at least a fraction of $p$ cells in patient $i$
 3. Filtering for sites with good coverage in at least $k$ patients.